I like to work on physical equipment when it comes to networking, but what if I cannot afford to own one, then the only option is to Virtualise them.

 Since this is a broadcast network and we don’t have a router in place, you can leave the default gateway as Blank.

 If you are planning to connect this VM to the other network, you need to define a default gateway.

 Step 5.
 Let’s ping all the other VM’s from VMware workstation VM as you can see you can reach all the VM’s in the network.

 Conclusion: In this method, I have shown you how to add multiple format VM’s in gns3.
 This method is great when you have a multivendor environment.
 Because sometimes all the network vendors won’t have all the virtual appliances formats available, some would have a KVM image.
 Some would have a VMware image.
 At that time, you can use this approach and connect all the VM’s irrespective of the format.

 One drawback I have experienced with Gns3 is that at times you may experience some errors

-First of all, its opensource second there is no support other than the community forum, if you can work around that, then Gns3 is awsome!
+First of all, it’s opensource second there is no support other than the community forum, if you can work around that, then Gns3 is awesome!

-There are some errors and its troubleshooting method I covered here.
+There are some errors and the troubleshooting method I covered here.
 You may check them out in case if you come across any of those errors.